w0nd3rl4nd/shareai/README.md

 ignored files by default)
 - **Override with `.aiignore`**: Optionally specify files/folders to exclude **only from ShareAI** using `.aiignore`
+- **Use whitelist instead with `.aiwhitelist`**: Specify folders and files to be copied and exclude everything else. *This will ignore .gitignore and .aiignore*.
 - **Supports glob `*`** for recursive inclusion
 - **Skips hidden files and `node_modules`** by default
 - **Outputs formatted files** to `ShareAIOutput.txt`